-Enhanced Intel SpeedStep® Technology for specified units of this processor available Q2/06.
+Enhanced Intel SpeedStep® Technology for specified units of this processor is available.
 See the Processor Spec Finder at http:// processorfinder.intel.com or contact your Intel representative for more information.

 Intel® Virtualization Technology requires a computer system with an enabled Intel® processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
 Functionality, performance or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
 Software applications may not be compatible with all operating systems.
 Please check with your application vendor.

 This device is protected by U.S. patent numbers 5,315,448 and 6,516,132, and other intellectual property rights.
-The use of Macrovision's copy protection technology in the device must be authorized by Macrovision and is intended for home and other limited pay-per-view uses only, unless protection technology in the device must be authorized by Macrovision and is intended for nome and other limited pay-per-view uses only, unless otherwise authorized in writing by Macrovision.
+The use of Macrovision's copy protection technology in the device must be authorized by Macrovision and is intended for home and other limited pay-per-view uses only, unless otherwise authorized in writing by Macrovision.
 Reverse engineering or disassembly is prohibited.
-64-bit computing on Intel architecture requires a computer system with a processor, chipset, BIOS, operating system, device drivers and applications